Kinesiology: Integrated Teacher Education Program (ITEP), BS & Credential

-KIN 251 Prerequisite: Restricted to Kinesiology majors; concurrent enrollment in KIN 384GW.
+2. KIN 251 Prerequisites: Restricted to Kinesiology majors; concurrent enrollment in KIN 384GW.

-KIN 255 Prerequisites: Completion of GE Areas A and B4 requirements with grades of C or better; enrollment in activity class recommended.
+3. KIN 240 Prerequisites: Completion of GE Area A and B4 Courses with grades of C or better.

 |Are there any registration blocks or holds in the system for this major, and if so, what do I do/who do I contact to clear them?||Students must be upper division standing and declared Kinesiology major to take core classes.|

 |Does this major have an approved Associate Degree for Transfer (ADT) roadmap?||

 |Are there any courses I should take first as a Freshman to get started in this major and/or are there any lower division GE course requirements that I can take that will also count toward this major?||

 1. COMM 150 (meets GE Area A1) OR Critical Thinking (meets GE Area A3);

 2. ENG 114/104 (meets GE Area A2);